longmen2019/DevOps_Project/Kubernetes_Project_Deploy_Cloud_Native_Voting_Application_On_EKS/ReadMe.md

 # AWS EKS Setup and Deployment

 This README provides a step-by-step guide to set up AWS EKS (Elastic Kubernetes Service) and deploy applications using `kubectl`, `aws-cli`, and `eksctl`. **Note**: This README is a supplement to the original `README.md`.
-I found ways to launch EKS from AWS CLI on EC2, which makes it easier to implement the project.
+I discovered methods to launch EKS from AWS CLI on EC2, making project implementation more seamless.
+For further reference, please follow this YouTube video: https://www.youtube.com/watch?v=SRHvKBYAwtQ

 ## Prerequisites